 Clarity is determined by measuring the water depth at which an eight-inch diameter white disk disappears from view.
-In 2019, the annual average Secchi depth was 62.7 feet, far less than the maximum 105 ft. of clarity measured in 1968.
+In 2015, clarity averaged 73.1 ft., far less than the maximum 105 ft. of clarity measured in 1968.
 While the clarity of Tahoe is decreasing, it is still much clearer than other lakes, such as Lake Shasta (often noted for its muddy, brown water).